openstack-archive/murano/doc/source/draft/enduser-guide/quickstart.rst

 Deploy an application
 ~~~~~~~~~~~~~~~~~~~~~

+To add an application to an environment's component list
+and deploy the environment:

 #.
 Log in to the OpenStack dashboard.

 #.
 Navigate to :menuselection:`Murano > Application Catalog > Applications`.